tnt7864/iste432-project/README.md

 ## Help Specifications

 - If this was a full-blown application, it would provide users the ability to create an account where they can store their personal recipes.
-- It will alos allow a user to look up ingredients and recipes to use for their daily, weeky, and/or monthly meals.
+- It will also allow a user to look up ingredients and recipes to use for their daily, weeky, and/or monthly meals.
-- It would create a faster and easier way to find recipes without useing a search engine that usually returns multiple results.
+- It would create a faster and easier way to find recipes without using a search engine that usually returns multiple results.

 # Development Book